thyrala/Thyra/project_motion_capture/README.md

-# Game controller framework using hand genstures - Candidate number 176
+# Game controller framework using hand genstures

 This project proposes a framework for a game controller that is using hand gestures as input.
-Code languege is Python, and the code is mainly tested in Python 3.9.0.
+Code languege is Python, and the code is mainly tested in Python 3.9.0, but does also work for Python 3.11.4.

 The code is capable of detecting four different gestures; "Standing still", "Jump", "Kick" and "Walk", these are preformed as shown in the pictures stand_still.jpg, jump.jpg, kick.jpg and walk.jpg.